-If you suspect you have TMJ dysfunction, you should visit your doctor or dentist for treatment.
+If you suspect you have TMJ dysfunction, you should visit your doctor or dentist in Puyallup for treatment.
 You may also benefit from a course of physical therapy to help learn exercises for your jaw.

 The use of a mouthpiece at night may be necessary to help keep your TMJ in the correct position while you are sleeping.